NerdHamel/kubernetes/README.md

     fb-verify-token:
 ```

 The secret has some meta-data and a data part which contains the actual secret.
-In this example, the key is ``fb-verify-token`` and the actual value was not select.
+In this example, the key is ``fb-verify-token`` and the actual value was not created.
 You can now create a random value for this using OpenSSL:
 ```
 openssl rand -hex 32
 ```